Try these TMJ disorder remedies you may not have considered.

 - Opt for softer foods over hard, crunchy, or chewy foods.

-Some postural patterns may put a strain on the neck and head thus exacerbating TMJ symptoms.
-Here are some common tips on postural changes for improving TMJ.
+Some postural patterns may put a strain on the neck and head thus exacerbating symptoms.
+Here are some common tips on postural changes for improving your TMJ disorder.

 - Who knew?
 Proper resting position for the jaw is actually with the teeth about three millimeters apart.
 If your teeth are together, relax your jaw a little.
 You can still keep your lips together.